Down Argentine Way: Plot

 Young Ricardo Quintana is preparing to voyage from Argentina to New York to sell some of his father's prize horses.
 Before leaving, Don Diego Quintana instructs his son that no steeds are to be sold to Binnie Crawford or any member of her family because her brother Willis cheated him years earlier.
 Upon arriving in New York and displaying his horses at a racetrack, Ricardo falls in love with Glenda Crawford, and goes to dinner with her later that evening.
 When he learns that she is Binnie's niece, he refuses to sell her the horse she wants to buy, instead selling it to her best friend Helen.
-He hurriedly returns to Argentina, while Glenda, perturbed by his sudden change, follows him, accompanied by her Aunt.
+He hurriedly returns to Argentina, while Glenda, perturbed by his sudden change, follows him, accompanied by her aunt.

 The couple meet again in Argentina at a performance by Carmen Miranda, where they eventually confess their love for each other.
 When Binnie attempts to buy horses from Don Diego in person, he has her and her tour guide, Tito, evicted from his property.
 Ricardo subsequently introduces Glenda to his father as Miss Cunningham.
 When Ricardo realizes that their horse trainer Casiano has been privately racing his father's prize jumper, Furioso, Glenda encourages Ricardo to enter Furioso in a race, against Don Diego's wishes.
 Soon after, while attending a horse show, Don Diego discovers Glenda's true identity and disowns his son for becoming involved with Crawfords.
 His bad mood is compounded when Furioso refuses to jump and runs off the field.

 To make up for the humiliating defeat, Ricardo, Glenda and Casiano enter Furioso in the big race at San Isidro.
-When Don Diego finds out he is furious, but Casiano changes his mind when he tells him Furioso ran the mile in 1:36.
-As Don Diego prepares to bet a large amount of money on his horse, Tito meanwhile, switches jockeys and has the race fixed so Furioso will lose, causing Binnie to discharge him.
+When Don Diego finds out, he is furious; but Casiano changes his mind when he tells him Furioso ran the mile in 1:36.
+As Don Diego prepares to bet a large amount of money on his horse, Tito switches jockeys and has the race fixed so Furioso will lose, causing Binnie to discharge him.
 When Furioso overcomes the crooked jockey and wins the race, Don Diego changes his mind about racing horses and accepts his son's relationship with Glenda.